 The Most Exciting Event of the Sea 2018 in the Asia Pacific

 The festival will open on 31 March 2018 with a full-day keynote conference by a panel of international speakers, together with an opening ceremony hosted by the provincial government of North Sulawesi.
-Past presenters at Celebrate the Sea include some of the world’s most prominent luminaries in underwater imaging and science, including: Stan Waterman, David Doubilet, Jennifer Hayes, Ron & Valerie Taylor, Dr Sylvia Earle, Dr Phil Nyutten, Howard and Michele Hall, Dr Gerry Allen, Emory Kristof, Michael AW, Dr Carden Wallace, Dr Lindsay Porter, Howard Shaw, Neville Coleman, Leandro Blanco, Peter Scoones and Dr Mark Erdmann, to name just a few.
+Past presenters at Celebrate the Sea include some of the world’s most prominent luminaries in underwater imaging and science, including: Stan Waterman, David Doubilet, Jennifer Hayes, Ron & Valerie Taylor, Dr Sylvia Earle, Dr Phil Nyutten, Howard and Michele Hall, Peter Scoones, Dr Gerry Allen, Emory Kristof, Michael AW, Dr Carden Wallace, Dr Lindsay Porter, Howard Shaw, Neville Coleman, Leandro Blanco and Dr Mark Erdmann to name just a few.
 Without doubt, the luminaries for 2018 will be equally impressive.

 The principal highlight of the 2018 festival is the international underwater shoot-out competition.
-With cash and holiday prize monies value at around USD 35,000 spread over six categories, it may be the most lucrative shoot out competition in the world.
+With cash and holiday prize monies value at around USD 35,000 spread over five categories, it may be the most lucrative shoot-out competition in the world.
 The overall winner will be named ‘Master of the Competition’ with a cash bounty of IDR 66 million (about USD 5,000).
 Prizes are funded by the provincial government of Manado and supporting resorts of the North Sulawesi Watersports Association.

-The mission of the Celebrate the Sea Festival is TO USE THE POWER OF PICTURES TO INSPIRE CONSERVATION AND PROTECTION OF THE OCEAN ENVIRONMENT.
-The 2018 festival will be used as a platform to call for the ban of shark fins in restaurants, and also to eliminate the use of single-use plastic in North Sulawesi.
+The mission of the 13th Celebrate the Sea Festival is TO USE THE POWER OF PICTURES TO INSPIRE CONSERVATION AND PROTECTION OF THE OCEAN ENVIRONMENT.
+The 2018 festival will be used as a platform to call for the ban of shark fins in restaurants, and to work towards eliminating single-use plastic in North Sulawesi.
 The provincial government supports these initiatives.
-The festival in Manado will celebrate the splendour and richness of the marine bio-diversity of Bunaken National Marine Park, Bangka Island and the Lembeh Strait, with the underlying objective being to highlight threats from climate change and pollution.
+The festival in Manado will celebrate the splendour and richness of the marine bio-diversity of Bunaken National Marine Park, Bangka Island and the Lembeh Strait, with the underlying objective being to spotlight threats from climate change and pollution.

-Highlights of the festival weekend will also include the screening of finalists of the ‘OG Pictures of the Year’ competition and a children’s art competition.
-The awards ceremony for Celebrate the Sea 2018 is scheduled for 7 April in Singapore.
+Highlights of the festival weekend will also include the screening of finalists of the 5th ‘OG Pictures of the Year’ competition and a children’s art competition.
+The awards ceremony for Celebrate the Sea 2018 will be on 7 April in Singapore.